 Dive into the following demographics of the major social media networks to better understand the platforms that your target demographic is most likely to use on a regular basis.

 Thanks to Hootsuite and Hubspot we can share the following social media demographics of most of the major social media networks that are frequently used in the present digital space.
 We will review the major networks here.

 As a digital networking service provider for those who work both on and offline, LinkedIn is the perfect social media platform for leaders and working professionals to make connections while nurturing professional relationships.
 With the ability to post, seek jobs, and share informational content, LinkedIn is popular with people between the ages of 25 and 49.
 With 660 million registered members, LinkedIn is beneficial for the career success of countless users.
-According to HootSuite, there is an equal representation of both men and women on LinkedIn.
+According to HootSuite, there is an equal representation of men and women on LinkedIn.

 If you’re trying to reach professionals solely based in the USA, you may have some issues, as over 70% of LinkedIn users live outside of the country, with registered users from over 200 countries.
 Depending on your digital marketing strategy, it may be useful to know that users on this platform are most likely to live in urban areas.

 If you’re attempting to cultivate professional connections and grow your network for yourself or a client, LinkedIn is the most likely platform to yield these results.

 If you’re a digital marketer targeting an audience in the United States, it may be useful to note that the majority of adults who use the platform make over $75,000 every year and have a college degree or other form of further education.

 Facebook is great for targeting Millennials and those in the Generation X age demographics, with the latter spending around 54 minutes per day on the platform.